SkyLined/BugId/README.md

   * `Reserved` - memory has been reserved but not committed at this address,
   * `Arbitrary` - memory is allocated at this address, but not accessible, The optional `{+/-offset}` part indicates an offset from the address.
-For example, `AVR:NULL+8` means an attempt to read data at offset 8 of a NULL pointer, and `AVW:OOB[0x10]+2` means an attempt to read data two bytes after a 16 byte buffer.
+For example, `AVR:NULL+8` means an attempt to read data at offset 8 from a NULL pointer, and `AVW:OOB[0x10]+2` means an attempt to read data two bytes after a 16 byte buffer.
 * `StackExhaustion` - A function has attempted to allocate too much stack memory.